Luxembourg landscape

 Mullerthal

-Known as "Little Switzerland" — a network of hiking trails through bizarre sandstone rock formations, narrow gorges, and mossy forests in the east of the country.
+Known as "Little Switzerland" — a network of hiking trails through bizarre sandstone rock formations, narrow gorges, and mossy forests in the east.
 Excellent campsites throughout.

 HikingNatureGorges